-Reference: DHHS regulations at 45 CFR 46.116(d) and the Common Rule
+Reference: DHHS regulations at 45 CFR 46.116(d); FDA regulations at 21 CFR 50.22

 When following U.S. Department of Education regulations and guidance, additional requirements for waiver of parental permission and child assent must be followed.

 See Children in U.S. Department of Education Research.